Are you asking and wondering “Schmidlifer?”

 - I don’t have a favorite color.
 How can I choose just one?

-- At 47 I got a tattoo on my left back shoulder that took 3.5 hours to complete.
+- At 47, I got a tattoo on my left back shoulder that took 3.5 hours to complete.
 It’s three flowers that represents my three sons.
-They fight over which flower is there’s. 😉
+They fight over which flower is theirs. 😉

 - I crave being in nature but am guilty of not making the time to leave my North Texas Concrete Jungle.

 - I have a passion for learning and an ease around technology.